 After completing my undergraduate degree, I moved in with a friend who was beginning his Juris Doctor after completing his own undergrad program.
 It was fall 2006 and my desire was to ramp up the small tech repair business I’d begun during the last few years of undergrad.

 The little repair business pivoted to more of a specialized workstation builder.
-I built powerful computer workstations for demanding university labs, CAD designers, and gamers.
+I built powerful computer workstations for demanding university labs, CAD designers, and gamers (and hey there are some video games that are good for you!).
 I also continued to buy bulk office equipment (from upgrades) that I’d test, repair, and reuse.
-I’d turn them into more mainstream consumer-ready computers and resell them.
+I’d turn them into more mainstream consumer-ready computers and then use apps & websites to sell them locally.

 That created a more reliable, continuous—if less profitable—stream of income.